fgauna12/AutomatedTestingWorkshop/README.md

 As you start learning, create some test cases to start documenting given some criteria what the expected results are.

 >:warning: Note: Remember, don't start refactoring right away.
 You have running database using docker.
-Feel free to connect to it using your tests and see the actual data.
+Feel free to connect to it using your tests and expirement away.

 ### 2. Refactor the method